-Under this program, school boards are encouraged to standardize the design of new school construction, identify opportunities to work together on joint-use school projects and identify opportunities to use modular construction methods.
+Under this program, school boards are encouraged to standardize the design of new school construction, identify opportunities to work together on joint-use school projects and identify efficient build opportunities such as modular build construction methods.

 School boards are required to seek ministry approval during key project milestones.
-Refer to the Capital Accountability Measures section for the Capital Approval process.
+Refer to the Capital Accountability Measures section in this document for the Capital Approval process.